Survey on the geometric Bogomolov conjecture: Canonical height of closed subvarieties

 Let $\mathcal{Z}_n$ be the closure of $Z$ in $\mathcal{A}$.
 Note that $\mathcal{Z}_n$ is a model of $Z$.
 We consider the sequence of rational numbers.
 Then one shows that this sequence converges to a real number and that this limit depends only on $(Z , L)$.
 This number is the \emph{canonical height} of $Z$ with respect to $L$, denoted by $\widehat{h}_L (Z)$.
+When $X$ is a closed subvariety of $A$, we regard $X$ as a cycle and define the canonical height $\widehat{h}_L (X)$ to be the canonical height of this cycle.